RidleyLarsen/restroom-status-monitor/README.md

 restroom-status-monitor
 =======================

-For Velocity WebWorks.
+For Velocity Webworks.
 App is connected to a Raspberry Pi with two light sensors for determining restroom occupancy.